drojaazu/chrgfx/README.md

 ### Nintendo VirtualBoy palettes (nintendo\_vb)
 VirtualBoy palettes consist of 4 colors, each color being 2 bits, making a palette 1 byte in size.
 There are 8 palettes total: 4 for background, 4 for objects.
 They are stored at 0x5F860 in memory.
 Despite each palette being only 1 byte, there are 2 bytes allocated for each entry.
 The palette value is mirrored across both bytes.
 Altogether, with the byte mirroring, the full runtime palette is 16 bytes.
 The chrgfx palette converter takes in these 16 bytes as palette data.

+### SNK NeoGeo and GeoGeo CD CHR data (snk\_neogeo & snk\_neogeocd)
+The NeoGeo MVS is a somewhat unique system in that tile data is not loaded into VRAM, but rather addressed directly from it's ROM.
+You will need to the use dumps of the C ROMs.
+Moreover, you will need to interleave the odd and even dumps into one file in order to use the data in chrgfx.
+Interleave odd first then even, at two bytes each.

+More info on how C ROM data is split can be found here: https://wiki.neogeodev.org/index.php?title=Sprite_graphics_format

+### SNK NeoGeo palette (snk\_neogeo)
+The NeoGeo system palette is a bit unique.
+It is made up of 256 16-color palettes, yielding 4096 (!) colors in the system palette.
+Since the maximum amount of colors in an indexed image is 256, we cannot export all 4096 colors in one image.
+Therefore, the code will stop processing data once it hits 256 colors in the output palette.

+However, any of the 256 subpalettes may be addressed, which is a preferable method anyway.

+The total size for the system palette is 8192 bytes (exactly 8KB).
+This data starts at 0x400000 in memory.
+The code will operate on all 8KB of data.

+More info on NeoGeo color palettes can be found here: https://wiki.neogeodev.org/index.php?title=Palettes

 ### SNK NeoGeo Pocket palettes (snk\_ngp)
 Palettes for the original, monochrome Pocket are made up 3 bit shades of gray.
 There are three system palettes, for Sprite, Scroll 1 and Scroll 2.
 Each palette has two subpalettes, each with four colors each.
 Each color is 1 byte: the lowest three bits are the color shade, while the rest are not used.
 The palette data is stored in memory starting at 0x8100, with 8 bytes for each of the system palettes.